iobio/minion/_posts/2016-05-31-museum-exhibit-gene.md

 We use the case studies to introduce important concepts like genotypes, gene transcripts, gene annotations, and variant prioritization.

 Our lab gained a real appreciation for the work involved in creating an interactive exhibit.
-We relied heavily on the Natural History museum's expertise on how to best present scientific ideas to the museum visitors to keep them engaged.
+We relied heavily on the Natural History museum\'s expertise on how to best present scientific ideas to the museum visitors to keep them engaged.
 It was a challenge to keep the case studies realistic yet simple enough to convey the basic concepts.
 One of the best perks was getting a personalized tour through the museum.
-We all walked away thinking, 'Man, I love my job'.
+We all walked away thinking, \'Man, I love my job\'.

-During last week’s opening night of the exhibit, it was rewarding to see the public’s interest in genomics and how doctors and researchers can benefit from our tools.
+During last week\'s opening night of the exhibit, it was rewarding to see the public\'s interest in genomics and how doctors and researchers can benefit from our tools.

 A big thanks goes out to Tony Di Sera for modifying gene.iobio for use in the exhibit and creating the content for the main video and case studies,  Alistair Ward for doing the voice recordings and creating the data and script for the guided tours, Yi Qiao for turning our IOBIO backend services into an offline, self-contained server, Mary Anne Karren, Lisa Thompson, and Gabor Marth for their support and contribution throughout this project.
 Also, Brett Thompson from [Pixelcrane](http://www.pixelcrane.com/) did an outstanding job on the video and all of the animations.